mackron/dr_libs/README.md

 # How to use it
+The library is made up of just two files.
 Just add these to your project's source tree and you should be good to go.
 See easy_path.h for information on the API.

 # License